Aziram/Bot-Twitter/README.md

 # Bot-Twitter
-Bot Twitter qui RT et LIke tous les tweets contenants "Bonjour", parceque la vie.
+Twitter bot that RT and Like all tweets containing "Bonjour" because it's La France.